MintyChipp/test/README.md

-#test repo, for friends and stuff :D
+#Test repo, for friends and stuff :D

+reverse.cpp
-#contains reverse.cpp, a program to reverse stuff.
+A program to reverse a string of text.

-Written in C++!
+reverse.exe
+For people who can't or are too lazy to compile it themselves.